Shrish2784/localmcs/readme.md

 ```

 ### Generate Transformer
+Generates the Transformer for the response that will be generated after any CRUD operation, the Controller exploit these
+Transformers to transform the response in the desired format.

 ### Generate Controller
 Generates a controller having fundamental CRUD functions, which the routes point to.
 These controller classes use
 the generated Services for the database operations.

+Makes use of the Transformer generated for that Database Table.

 _generate:controller {tables*}_